gpbl/SwiftChart/README.md

 * `line`: set it to `false` to hide the line (useful for drawing only the area).
 * `color`: the series color.
 * `colors`: a touple to specify the color above or below the zero.
 For example, `(above: ChartsColors.redColor(), below: ChartsColors.blueColor(), -4)` will use red for values above `-4`, and blue for values below -4.

+### ChartDelegate

+* `didTouchChart`: tells the delegate that the specified chart has been touched.
+* `didFinishTouchingChart`: tells the delegate that the user finished touching the chart.
+The user will "finish" touching the chart only swiping left/right outside the chart.
+* `didEndTouchingChart`: tells the delegate that the user ended touching the chart.
+The user will "end" touching the chart whenever the touchesDidEnd method is being called.

 ## License